Public sphere: Rhetorical

 Demonstration against French nuclear tests in 1995 in Paris: "This interaction can take the form of... basic "street rhetoric" that "open[s] a dialogue between competing factions".

 Gerard Hauser proposed a different direction for the public sphere than previous models.
 He foregrounds the rhetorical nature of public spheres, suggesting that public spheres form around "the ongoing dialogue on public issues" rather than the identity of the group engaged in the discourse.

 Rather than arguing for an all-inclusive public sphere, or the analysis of tension between public spheres, he suggested that publics were formed by active members of society around issues.
 They are a group of interested individuals who engage in vernacular discourse about a specific issue.
 "Publics may be repressed, distorted, or responsible, but any evaluation of their actual state requires that we inspect the rhetorical environment as well as the rhetorical act out of which they evolved, for these are the conditions that constitute their individual character".
 These people formed rhetorical public spheres that were based in discourse, not necessarily orderly discourse but any interactions whereby the interested public engages each other.
 This interaction can take the form of institutional actors as well as the basic "street rhetoric" that "open[s] a dialogue between competing factions."
 The spheres themselves formed around the issues that were being deliberated.
 The discussion itself would reproduce itself across the spectrum of interested publics "even though we lack personal acquaintance with all but a few of its participants and are seldom in contexts where we and they directly interact, we join these exchanges because they are discussing the same matters".
 To communicate within the public sphere, "those who enter any given arena must share a reference world for their discourse to produce awareness for shared interests and public opinions about them".
 This world consists of common meanings and cultural norms from which interaction can take place.

-Political Graffiti on the South Bank of the Thames in London 2005: "even though we lack personal acquaintance with all but a few of its participants and are seldom in contexts where we and they directly interact, we join these exchanges because they are discussing the same matters".

 The rhetorical public sphere has several primary features: